Mentoring Programs for Early Career Tenure-Track Faculty and Mid-Career Faculty

 The Office of the Provost is sponsoring two new mentoring programs for early career tenure-track faculty and mid-career faculty (tenure-track and TRaP).
 These programs will begin in September 2022.

-Our Office mission is to build an inclusive, dynamic campus community that inspires innovation, leadership and academic excellence through equity and social justice.
+Our mission is to build an inclusive, dynamic campus community that inspires innovation, leadership and academic excellence through equity and social justice.

 Faculty Recruitment & Development

-Our Office offers a suite of initiatives and ad hoc programming designed to develop the next generation of academic leaders.
+We offer a suite of initiatives and ad hoc programming designed to develop the next generation of academic leaders.

 We also convene an informal faculty leadership seminar in conjunction with the provost and offer our minority faculty the opportunity to build professional community together.

 Academic pipeline programs are a critical part of our blueprint for diversity.
 Our Office partners with the University’s academic units to convene a suite of pipeline programs that are reshaping the next generation of academics and researchers.